 The masses should include all permanent parts, cables, guys, fittings, flues, insulation, any dust or ash adhering to the surface, present and future coatings, liners (including any relevant short- or long-term effects of liquids or moisture on the density of liners) and equipment.

-The masses associated to variable actions imposed on the platforms and ice or snow loads should be taken into account by combination coefficients Ei according to prEN 1998-1-1:2022, 6.2.1(3).
+The masses associated to variable actions imposed on the platforms and ice or snow loads should be taken into account by combination coefficients Ei according to EN 1998-1-1:—2, 6.2.1(3).

 If the mass of the cable or guy is significant in relation to that of the tower or mast, the distribution of the mass along the length of the cable or guy should be modelled.